ordina-jworks/ordina-jworks.github.io/_posts/2019-04-01-vuzix-blade.md

 It's kinda like that, but transparent and without losing the functionality of one of your arms.

-So instead of describing it to people, we just put it on their face and they are just immediately captivated by what they're experiencing.
+So instead of describing it to people, we just put it on their head and they were just immediately captivated by what they're experiencing.
-It takes a moment to learn how to switch your eyes's focus on the heads up display and back to your surroundings.
+It takes a moment to learn how to switch your eyes' focus on the heads up display and back to your surroundings.
 Once you master this it becomes very natural to interact with the display, however staring at it for prolonged periods is not what's it's meant for.
-Seeing that transparent interface for the first time is something a lot of people really have to take time to wrap their heads around the idea.
+A lot of people have difficulty in wrapping their heads around the idea of that transparent interface when trying out the glasses for the first time.
 After this we show them some pretty pictures with a variety of colors.
-Really shows off the unexpectedly good visual qualities of the display and brings everything to life!
+This really shows off the unexpectedly good visual qualities of the display and brings everything to life!

 For a concept device it really shows what the technology is capable of.
 We do hope that the final hardware specs will be a bit more beefy.
 Imagine running TensorFlow lite object detection in full force on the device.
 So many cool things we could do with computer vision!

-Adding a sim card slot and a GPS chip would also be awesome.
+Adding a sim card slot and a GPS chip would also be awesome, since this would allow us to autonomously use the glasses without a companion smartphone.
 This would allow us completely sever the link to the companion smart phone.